 Patients and their families should have the peace of mind to fully focus on their recovery.
 That's why we take care of every detail, and support everyone throughout their treatment.

-Mobility, balance, upper & lower limp function mean independence and ensure a high quality of life.
+Mobility, balance, upper & lower limb function mean independence and ensure a high quality of life.
 Movement therapy - which is the combination of physiotherapy and occupational therapy - addresses all of these qualities.
 At AMc, we here implement one of our most crucial therapy management strategies, the Forced Use concept, which can be applied in neurological conditions such as stroke, traumatic brain injuries, Parkinson's Disease, and ALS.

 Neurological diseases and injuries are often associated with reduced physical exercise and stress capacity.
 Physiotherapists aid in improving strength, endurance and responsiveness of the patient.
 Therapeutic work at AMc is targeted at supporting our patients in the recovery of specific movement components and the integration of these functions into complex domestic and non-domestic activities, to help patients to regain strength and independence.